Me So Horny

 It was surprising for me to learn that record shops were still being raided for selling “obscene music” during the late 80s and early 90s.
 It’s been said that 2 Live Crew “took a bullet” for hip-hop when they fought their obscenity case with the U.S. government and won.
 The fact is, however, they took a bullet for the entire music industry.
 Their case forced the government to acknowledge the First Amendment rights of musicians across all genres.
 In fact, their case is what led record labels to start putting parental advisory stickers on albums.
 Not surprisingly, the sticker idea backfired, since young audiences were already seeking uncensored music; the stickers made it easier for them to find it.

-Hyperpop Artists Who Inspired Neuerotica
+Hyperpop Artists Who

-The pandemic was one long party for my friends and me, and hyperpop was the soundtrack—lots of booze, drugs, fast food, and sex.
-Many factors contributed to Neuerotica’s existence, but hyperpop was the catalyst that brought me back to my idea from 2014.
+The pandemic was one long party for my friends and me, and hyperpop was the soundtrack—lots of booze, drugs, pizza, and sex.
+Many factors contributed to Neuerotica’s existence, but the hyperpop scene was the catalyst that brought me back to my idea from 2014.
 The genre and its extremely talented artists are solely responsible for its look, and my obsession with all things colorful, pink, and kawaii.
 No one or nothing else can take credit for that.
 Forget mainstream radio, because these pop tarts to ever bless a studio.
 Lastly, I believe that, on a subconscious level, Ayesha Erotica’s name played a role in naming Neuerotica.
 Of all the hyperpop I listened to in the beginning, I listened to her music the most.